tosinchukwu/Airdrop-Farming-2025/Testnet How To/Union-Transaction-Route.md

 Transfer link: https://app.union.build/transfer?source=17000&destination=union-testnet-9&asset=0x55081d42b7381033ed1408608b510649bbe7464d&amount=0.01

-Note: You can only transfer assets you previously transferred into Holesky out to other chains, transfer into Holesky is still disabled.
+Note: You can only transfer assets you previously transferred into Holesky out to other chains, transfer into Holesky is still disablethe peojext dodnt rnf well